2024 F1 Saudi Arabian GP: Winners and Losers

-The 2024 F1 Saudi Arabian GP qualifying saw Max Verstappen fend off Charles Leclerc ironically by the same advantage that he had in Bahrain.
-The Dutch driver felt comfortable driving the Red Bull from the very first lap he did on Thursday and was in supreme form throughout qualifying.
+The 2024 F1 Saudi Arabian GP ended with Max Verstappen picking up his second win of the season.
+The Red Bull driver made the most of the car advantage and for the most part, was in a different league than everyone else.

-He was accompanied by Charles Leclerc in P2 who redeemed himself after a compromised first run in Q3.
-Sergio Perez was once again around 3-4 tenths behind his teammate but will start the race in P3.
-The Mexican will be accompanied by Fernando Alonso in P4, whose Aston Martin looked quite impressive throughout the 2024 F1 Saudi Arabian GP weekend over a single lap.
+Verstappen was followed home by teammate Sergio Perez, who had a much stronger race in Jeddah compared to his race in Bahrain.
+The Red Bull duo were followed by Charles Leclerc, who drove a measured race and picked up his first podium of the season.
+There were quite a few standout performances up and down the grid.

-With the second qualifying session done and dusted, who would be satisfied with how the qualifying went, and who would be a bit disappointed?
+As the curtain closes on the F1 Saudi Arabian GP, who would be happy with the result, and who would be a bit disappointed?
 Let's take a look.

 Winner